Top 10 Ways to Reduce Noise in Your Open Offices

 A strong insulating barrier like our Quiet Batt® 30 Soundproofing Insulation is a great way to be more energy-efficient and control sound.
 Insulating your walls with soundproofing insulation will reduce noise from two primary sources — airborne and impact.
 Airborne sound comes from outside your building or in adjacent rooms.
 Impact noise occurs when something collides with your wall, like when someone knocks or bumps into it.

 Thicker insulation will increase the amount of sound your walls keep out, no matter the source.
-What’s more, stronger insulation also increases your office’s energy efficiency by holding in heat during the winter and keeping it out during the summer.
+Additionally, stronger insulation also increases your office’s energy efficiency by holding in heat during the winter and keeping it out during the summer.

 Learn More About Reducing Noise in the Office